jenkinsci/generic-tool-plugin/README.md

 The tool installations configured there can be used with the `tool` step in Pipelines.

 You can also use [Tool Environment Plugin](https://plugins.jenkins.io/toolenv/) to make these tools available to other job types.
+[Extra Tool Installers Plugin](https://plugins.jenkins.io/extra-tool-installers/) provides additional tool installers that can be used for the Generic Tools you define with this plugin.

 ## Contributing